Humankind is a book that questions whether humans are as mean-spirited and governed by self-interest.

 Yes, they fought and quarrelled, but on the whole, they got on and looked out for each other.
 By the time they were rescued fifteen months later, all six were still alive and firm friends.

 Here was a situation that according to our beliefs in human nature, these boys should have descended into chaos.
 Yet, they stuck together and cared for one another.

-It shows that when faced with adversity, we look out for people and don’t stoop to looking out for ourselves.
-We co-operate, work together and act in good faith.
+It shows that when faced with adversity, we look out for people and don’t stop to looking out for ourselves.
+We cooperate, work together and act in good faith.

 - “There is a persistent myth that by their very nature humans are selfish, aggressive and quick to panic.
 It’s what Dutch biologist Frans de Waal likes to call veneer theory: the notion that civilisation is nothing more than a thin veneer that will crack at the merest provocation.
 In actuality, the opposite is true.
 It’s when crisis hits – when the bombs fall of the floodwaters rise – that we humans become our best selves.”

 - “Infectious diseases like measles, smallpox, tuberculosis, syphilis, malaria, cholera and plague were all unheard of until we traded our nomadic lifestyle for farming.
 So where did they come from?
 From our new domesticated pets – or, more specifically, their microbes.
 We get measles by way of cows, while flu comes from a microscopic menage a trois between humans, pigs and ducks, with new strains still emerging all the time.”